Sheffield United's struggles analysed: What's going wrong for Blades in Premier League?

 But it really should be no surprise that their current predicament presents itself at all.

-They have achieved success to far outstrip their finances and infrastructure; the sort that is perhaps proving an unfair burden.
+They have achieved success under Wilder to far outstrip their finances and infrastructure; the sort of success that is perhaps proving an unfair burden.
 It would have been a remarkable story just to survive last season; it will be again in each campaign at this level, for now at least.

 Wilder, who drew some criticism for suggesting his side could not go "toe to toe" with the likes of City, spent more than £50m in the summer but could not compete with Fulham and Aston Villa for two of his targets, nor with Newcastle for a proven striker like Callum Wilson.
 On each occasion, wages were prohibitive.